-Step 1 – Shell the tamarind and scoop out the pulp.
+- To make tamarind juice, shell two tamarind pods and scoop out the pulp.

-Step 3 – Add the pulp, water and sugar to a blender and blend gently.
+- Then, add the pulp, water, and sugar to a blender and blend gently.

 Side Effects of Tamarind Juice

-- Bleeding – There are reports of negative drug interactions with this juice, particularly anticoagulants, which can exacerbate bleeding disorders and conditions.
+- Bleeding: There are reports of negative drug interactions with this juice, particularly anticoagulants, which can exacerbate bleeding disorders and other conditions.

 - Acidity and diarrhea: Excess intake can cause acid reflux and other stomach issues, such as diarrhea, because of its laxative effects.